DanielVibuso/feegow/readme.md

 password: qwe123<br>

+PS: npm install is run when the container with the node goes up, this may take a few minutes.

 The api will be running on: http://localhost:80  <br>
 Swagger Documentation: http://localhost:80/api<br>
 The frontend will be running on: http://localhost:8080/ <br>